mmrehu/Project-X/README.md

 bash ProjectX.sh

 ```
-go to option 5 and use reintall option for upgrading all tolls and requirements ot simple use
+go to option 5 and use reintall option for upgrading all tolls and requirements or simple exit tool and  use
 ```bash
 ./remove.sh
 ./install.sh